 - Broken or extended Chain or Belt

 - Check to see that you have power to your garage door opener.
-If your system does not turn on when pressing the interior wall control unit, troubleshoot Power Failures.
+If your system does not turn on when pressing the interior wall control unit, troubleshoot power Failures.

-- Be sure that your garage door system is not on lock, or vacation mode.
+- Be sure that your garage door system is not on lock or vacation mode.
 This safety feature will not allow the opener to be opened from any other system that the wall interior wall control.
 To use the remote or exterior keypad, you must disable the Vacation/Lock Mode.

 - Determine whether the safety eyes have been disrupted in any way.
 Review the section above regarding Garage Door Opener Sensors for help locating and troubleshooting problems with safety eyes.
 A common complaint with safety eye problems is that the garage door will open, but it will not close.

-Garage Door Closes, and then Opens Immediately
+Garage Door Closes, and Then Opens Immediately

-If you’re stuck with a garage door that begins to close, and then opens immediately, your problem is most likely a sensor malfunction.
+If you’re stuck with a garage door that begins to close and then opens immediately, your problem is most likely a sensor malfunction.

 - To troubleshoot problems with your safety eyes, review the section above regarding Garage Door Opener Sensors.

-Garage Door is Stuck Halfway
+Garage Door Stuck Halfway